arighi/virtme-ng/README.md

-What is KernelCraft?
+What is virtme-ng?
 ====================

-KernelCraft is a tool that allows to easily and quickly recompile and test a Linux kernel, starting from the source code.
+virtme-ng is a tool that allows to easily and quickly recompile and test a Linux kernel, starting from the source code.

 It allows to recompile the kernel in few minutes (rather than hours), then the